-Figure 6 outlines a comparison of measurements using the pipette method and the new equipment.
-Limitations are faced at the coarse end of the distribution curve while using any of the two methods.
-Particles of large sizes settle very quickly.
-The quasi-immediate settlement of particles larger than about 0.5mm disables the performance of measurements (new technique) and/or proper sampling (pipette method).
+Figure 6 shows a comparison of measurements using the pipette method and the new equipment.
+Limitations are faced at the coarse end of the distribution curve when using any of the two methods, as particles of large sizes settle very quickly.
+The quasi-immediate settlement of particles larger than about 0.5 mm disables the performance of measurements (new technique) and/or proper sampling (pipette method).
 At the fine end of the PSD curve (clay) limitations are only measurement time and the need for detailed data.
-For practical purposes, in Figure 6, the measurement was stopped while particles of size ~0.2 $\mu$ m settled.
-The presented preliminary data shows good correspondence with data measured at 2, 20 and 500 $\mu$ m using the pipette method.
+For practical purposes, in Figure 6, the measurement was stopped while particles of size $\sim 0.2 \,\mu m$ settled.
+The presented preliminary data shows good correspondence with data measured at 2, 20 and 500 μm using the pipette method.